kliubc23/kliubc23.github.io/_publications/2009-10-01-paper-title-number-1.md

 Presentations
 ======
 * **Liu, K.**, Feng, Y., & Qin, Z. (Forthcoming).
 Tone learning in aging: an encoding-enhanced training paradigm to promote overnight consolidation.
-Poster presentation at the *Sixth Joint Meeting of the Acoustical Society of America and the Acoustical Society of Japan*, Honolulu, Hawaii, USA.
+Poster presentation at the *6th Joint Meeting of the Acoustical Society of America and the Acoustical Society of Japan*, Honolulu, Hawaii, USA.
 * **Liu, K.**, Feng, Y., & Qin, Z. (2025).
 Extended pre-sleep training reinforces memory consolidation of Cantonese tones in older adults.
 Oral presentation at the *Joint Postgraduate Student Symposium on Language, Culture and Cognition*, Hong Kong: The Hong Kong Polytechnic University.
 * **Liu, K.**, Feng, Y., & Qin, Z. (2024).
 Does prior knowledge benefit Mandarin-speaking older adults’ memory consolidation in Cantonese tone learning?
 Poster presentation at the *Architectures and Mechanisms for Language Processing Asia (AMLaP Asia-2024)*, Singapore: National University of Singapore.
 * **Liu, K.**, Feng, Y., & Qin, Z. (2024).
 Prior knowledge benefits older adults’ tonal consolidation through talker generalization.
 Poster presentation at the *186th Meeting of the Acoustical Society of America (ASA)*, Ottawa, Canada.